To help you Explore More of the Central Queensland Highlands, we’ve compiled a list of our favourite things to do.

 This spectacular natural wonder rivals the beauty and popularity of Western Australia’s Kimberleys.
 Over millions of years, water has eroded a deep and dramatic gorge system, creating majestic cliffs whose character is ever-changing across the day and throughout the seasons.
 Carnarvon Creek flows all year, giving life to a luxuriant growth of ferns, palms, shrubs and trees.
-Explore walks and 4WD tracks.
-Discover wildlife and Indigenous rock art.
+Explore walks and 4WD tracks and discover wildlife and Indigenous rock art.
 Find out more here.

 Rising abruptly above the flat plains of the Bowen Basin, this beautiful national park is characterised by rugged cliffs, spectacular views, diverse wildlife, waterfalls and swimming holes.
 Blackdown is the traditional home of the Ghungalu people and rock art throughout the park reminds us of their connection to the land.
 The site also boasts picnic areas, campsites, nature and cultural walks, and a 4WD loop.
 Find out more here.

 The Minerva Hills National Park’s striking jagged peaks dotted with ancient Zamia palms provide the scenic backdrop to Springsure, a township known for its heritage, hills and hospitality.
-The area is steeped in both Aboriginal and early pioneer settlement history, including some of our more unfortunate conflicts.
 Spend a day or two taking in the views from the spectacular lookouts (many have vehicle access), discovering wildlife along the bushwalking tracks, and browsing the fine selection of local crafts and photos.
 Find out more here.